TranslatorSRI/CQS/templates/README.md

 - Create a PR.
 6. The new CQS template will then be deployed to DEV, thus entering the Translator pipeline.

+*See https://github.com/NCATSTranslator/OperationsAndWorkflows/tree/main/schema for valid TRAPI operations and workflows.*

 **The nomenclature for CQS templates is as follows:**

 Human-readable format: MVP# Template # (infores)